ComputeStacks/whmcs-ruby/README.md

 ### Sensitive Data

-Before commiting new `vcr` fixtures, please scrub any personal information from them.
+Before committing new `vcr` fixtures, please scrub any personal information from them.